ministryofjustice/hmpps-architecture-as-code/decisions/interventions/0002-decouple-with-events.md

 **Benefits**

-- The decoupling allows developing almost all user stories without waiting for integrations.
+- The decoupling allows us developing almost all user stories without waiting on endpoints to be finished.
 - New and old systems can join as consumers any time.
-- Consumers can test their integration with us without running our service.
+- We contribute to an event _vocabulary_ for probation, enabling systems with similar responsibilities to start publishing the same events.
+- Same events from different systems enables us to start using the strangler fig pattern by moving the source of those events elsewhere.

 **Challenges**

 - This architecture is asynchronous and distributed:
   - Request tracking and error handling needs to be built-in to understand what happens in production.
-  - It is harder to setup a certain state for pre-production testing as we have to know what events have to happen.
+  - It is harder to set up a certain state for pre-production testing as we have to know what events have to happen.
 - Lack of atomic transactions:
   - We must not use events that need to be rolled back as a result of a consumer failing to process them.
 - Creation, maintenance, and governance of the event contracts is difficult: